 Utility Costs

 Utility (electricity, steam, cooling water and cooling agent) requirements of the various equipment operations are calculated and totaled within the simulation.
 These utilities are treated as purchased utilities and the unit costs for each of them can be easily changed by the user (Tasks > Other Resources > Heat Transfer Agents).
 Utility charges are estimated based on current market conditions.
-Table 5 shows the summary of the utilities used in the process, their unit cost and annual cost.
+TABLE 5 shows the summary of the utilities used in the process, their unit cost and annual cost.

 Capital Costs